RAWebb/GettingCleaningDataCourseProject/codebook.md

 ## Units of measurements:
-* Authors state that the units for measurements in the inertial signals datasets  are in g's for accelerations  and radians / sec for angular velocities.
+Authors state that the units for measurements in the inertial signals datasets  are in g's for accelerations  and radians / sec for angular velocities.
 Presumably these carry over to the other datasets.
-Also presumably, the Jerk measurements are derivatives done in the same units so g/sec and radians/s^2.
+Also presumably, the Jerk measurements are  done in the same system of units so g/sec and radians/s^2.

 Variables in tidy dataset:  HAR_tidy.txt